ashahi697/WildLifeConservation/README.md

 ## Main Idea:
 The main idea of this project is to show the negative impact humans have on the environment; specifically on wildlife and their ecosystems.
 This project will include visual represenations and data that highlight animal species that are currently at risk or already extinct.
 Along with the causes of their endangerment and extinctions.

-## Data Source:
-The goal of this project is to educate and inform people on the threats to wildlife caused by human activity; an issue that is still taking place and harming the world globally.
-Our objective is to help raise awareness and  let the public see the importance of wildlife conservation.
-All in all, we hope to motivate others to take action and protect the our wildlife since it plays a vital role in the natural environment.
 ## Data Pulling:
 We pulled our data from an online resource called 'Our World Data' which got their data from the IUCN Red List, a foundation that focuses on the conservation of wildlife and that "keeps inventory" of endangered species.
 We first downloaded the data as a csv and created a CSV reader on out jupyter notebooks and from there began our data cleaning process.